shmkle/TemporalResampler/README.md

     Default: 0ms

-    The amount of latency added by smoothing, approach is similar to the Hawku filter.
+    The amount of latency added by smoothing, approach is similar to Hawku smoothing.

 **Reverse EMA:**